 The Nomadic Maasai lived and herded their cattle within the Park’s areas whilst the Kikuyu people farmed the forested highlands above Nairobi city.
 These people were usually very alert with guns to protect themselves from the dangerous wild animals.
 People were evacuated from their lands due to an increase in the number of farms and livestock, later the park was created.

 Nairobi is characterized by a dry climate and its altitude ranges between 1533 and 1760m.
 Usually, Nairobi is very dry and hot between January and March, April – June is a bit hot and wet and then from July to October, it is just warm and wet.

-Additionally, Nairobi National Park covers a total area of 117.21 square kilometers and it has an electric fence along the west, east and northern boundaries.
+Additionally, Nairobi National Park covers a total area of 117.21 square kilometers and it has an electric fence along the West, East and Northern boundaries.

 By road, the distance from Nairobi is about 10km up to this Park and those who go by plane set off from Jomo Kenyatta International Airport or Wilson Airport.

 Over 500 species of birds breathe life in Nairobi National Park.
-Birders usually see some of the eight species of Kenya Mountains endemic birds, 25 species of the 67 African highlands biome and 27 species of the 94 Somali-Masai biome.
+Birders usually see some of the eight species of Kenya Mountains endemic birds, 25 species of the 67 African highlands biome and 27 species of the 94 Somali-Maasai biome.

 This sanctuary is located close to the Park’s main gate.
-It was established in 1963 by Daphne Sheldrick after the death of her husband David Sheldrick who was the anti-poaching warden in Tsavo National Park.
+Furthermore, it was established in 1963 by Daphne Sheldrick after the death of her husband David Sheldrick who was the anti-poaching warden in Tsavo National Park.
 On your visit, you will have to see the orphaned animals as they enjoy their habitats.